decentraland/show-management/README.md

-## Show Manager
+## Show Management

-Show Manager provides helpers to schedule when to play videos.
-You can specify a specific time a video should play and in what order to play the videos.
-It also provides a way to and sychronize actions with those videos to make much more emersive show
+Show Management Library enables you to schedule videos and synchronize actions with those videos to make a much more immersive show.

 # Show Manager Documentation